-The IMF Report concludes that "the level of the VAT policy gap in South Africa...is low by international standards, owing to its simple VAT policy structure".
-As noted by the IMF, the policy gap indicates the efficiency or otherwise of the VAT policy structure by calculating the difference between theoretical revenue, given a hypothetical, "ideal" policy framework, and potential revenue given the current policy framework.
-The policy gap is calculated to be between 27 percent and 33 percent of the theoretical potential VAT revenue during the period of 2007 to 2012.
-By contrast, the IMF Report notes that the average of European countries is 41 percent.
+The level of the VAT policy gap in South Africa is low by international standards, owing to its simple VAT policy structure.
+The policy gap shows the efficiency of VAT policy structure by calculating the difference between theoretical revenue given a hypothetical, 'ideal' policy framework and potential revenue given the current policy framework.
+The policy gap is calculated to be between 27 percent and 33 percent during the period of 2007 to 2012, while the average of European countries is 41 percent.

-Although the IMF Report notes that the level of policy gaps is higher than the level of compliance gaps, it concludes that the room for additional revenue by changing VAT policy structure seems limited.
+Although the level of policy gaps is higher than the level of compliance gaps, the room for additional revenue by changing VAT policy structure looks limited.